 - Indigenous Data

-In 2014-15, 1.8 per cent and 9.0 per cent of the total population received State and Territory governments’ specialised mental health services and MBS subsidised mental health services, respectively.
+In 2016-17, 1.8 per cent of the total population received State and Territory governments’ specialised mental health services (including inpatient/admitted care in hospitals, community based ambulatory care and community based residential care) and 10.2 per cent of the total population received MBS/DVA subsidised mental health services.

 Mental health services aim to:

-- when mental health problems and illness do occur, reduce the impact (including the effects of stigma and discrimination), promote recovery and physical health and encourage meaningful participation in society, by providing universal access to services that:
+- when mental health problems and illness do occur, reduce the impact (including the effects of stigma and discrimination), promote recovery and physical health and encourage meaningful participation in society, by providing services that: